Team GB will 'lick their wounds'

 Valieva helped her team win Winter Olympic gold in Beijing, after producing a positive test for the banned substance trimetazidine in December.

-The positive result was only reported the day after Russia won team gold, and Anson said the whole story was a "tragedy".
+The positive result was only reported the day after the Russian Olympic Committee (ROC) won team gold, and Anson said the whole story was a "tragedy".

 "It's awful that a 15-year-old girl is testing positive for banned substances," he said.
 "There is no upside to that for anyone at all and it's a horrific story.